RaviMedar/SampleWeatherProject/README.md

 Sample app to display the weather forecasting using openweathermap.org API's.

-Smaple code contains the floowing functionalities :
+Sample code contains the following functionalities :

 * Search Screen
 * Allow customers to enter a US city